bettygordon932/notes/README.md

 # 2024-02-16
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to learn new programming languages and technologies, as this will make you a more well-rounded and valuable developer.
 Lastly, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and happiness in the industry.

+# 2024-02-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easily maintainable and scalable.
+Remember that a program is not only used by computers to execute but also by humans to read, understand, and modify.
+Invest time in planning, refactoring, and modularizing your code to achieve simplicity without compromising functionality."

+In practice, this means:
+1. Write clean code with meaningful variable names and comments.
+2. Avoid unnecessary complexity and over-engineering.
+3. Embrace reusable components and patterns.
+4. Continuously improve and iterate on your codebase.
+5. Always consider the future reader or developer who will interact with your code.